 At its core, the SN550 remains an entry-level SSD.
 It has a comparatively slow performance for a demanding environment.
 But for home users, it's still a super speedy little internal drive.

-That said, if you’re looking for a replacement SSD to upgrade a computer that runs on a SATA SSD, or regular hard drive especially, the new WB Blue SN550 is an excellent buy.
-Just make sure your computer supports NVMe.
+That said, if you're looking for a replacement SSD to upgrade a computer that runs on a SATA SSD or regular hard drive especially, the new WB Blue SN550 is an excellent buy.
+Just make sure your machine supports NVMe.

 Dong's note: I initially published this post on December 10 as a preview and updated it on December 17, 2019, as a full review after a week of hands-on testing.